Last Updated on July 22, 2023 by Justin

 Here I’ll be answering the most frequently asked questions regarding the triangle guitar picks.
-I will also give some brief insight and background into my story with these guitar picks as well as review some of top triangle guitar picks that I have used.
+I will also give some brief insight and background into my story with these guitar picks as well as review some of the top triangle guitar picks that I have used.

 My History With Triangle Guitar Picks

 This further solidified my belief that triangular guitar picks weren’t for me.
-Because if a regular pick felt too big, can you imagine how big and clunky a triangle pick would feel.
-Well, that is what I convinced myself and dug a grave for the hope of using a triangular guitar pick ever again.
+Because if a regular pick felt too big, can you imagine how big and clunky a triangle pick would feel?
+Well, that is what I convinced myself and dug a grave in the hope of using a triangular guitar pick ever again.

-Fast Forward Today..
+Fast Forward to Today

 I still to this day have that guitar pick but I have no idea who it belongs to and how in the world it got there.
 Still, my belief about triangle picks not being for me was firm and I just left that pick in the back of my amp.

-Ater setting up this blog, Guitar Pick Zone, and developing a deeper passion and interest for guitar picks, I decided to pick up the triangle pick just for the fun of it.
+After setting up this blog, Guitar Pick Zone, and developing a deeper passion and interest for guitar picks, I decided to pick up the triangle pick just for the fun of it.

 After playing a few scales with this plectrum, I was completely blown away!

 Advantages of Triangle Guitar Picks

 The reason I was completely blown away is that I did not expect the triangle to provide me with as many advantages as it did.
 The pros and advantages I experienced from these picks were as follows: